Audio-Project-Workgroup/granular_synth/README.md

   * recomment those two lines in `build.sh` for subsequent builds
 * open `PluginProcessor.cpp`, and change the local variable `fileDirectory` in the `juceReadEntireFile` function to your local data directory (NOTE: this is a temporary measure that should be fixed soon)
 * run `./build_juce.sh` to build the vst3 plugin with JUCE and install it

+## RUN
+* Test the installation by running the application executable from within the build directory.
+ - main.exe # for Windows
+ - test # for Linux
+* Test the VST3 plugin by importing the vst3 file wihin your DAW.

 ## Issues